 “Because it will hurt getting in, and you will look funny.”
 With that she turned back around and disappeared from the room.

 I’ll look funny?

 About a minute later the girl came back again holding a pair of neatly folded gray clothes.
-She set them at the foot of my table and began touching an imaginary board again.
+She set them at the foot of my table and began touching an invisible board again.
 It was about this time that I noticed something.